BGP Multipath

 A network carries traffic where traffic flows from a start node to an end node; generally, we refer to the start node as the source node and the end node as the destination node.
 We must pick a path or route from the source node to the destination node.
 A route can be set up manually; such a route is static.
 Or we can have a dynamic routing protocol, such as an IGP or EGP.

-With dynamic routing protocols, we have the use a routing algorithm.
+With dynamic routing protocols, we have to use a routing algorithm.
 The role of the routing algorithm is to determine a route.
 Each routing algorithm will have different ways of choosing a path.
 Finally, a network can be expressed as a graph by mapping each node to a unique vertex in the graph, where links between network nodes are represented by edges connecting the corresponding vertices.
 Each edge can carry one or more weights; such weights may depict cost, delay, bandwidth, and so on.
 Many of these methods are now enhanced with an IGP platform and different types of routing control.

-• A key point: Replacing iBGP with the OpenFlow protocol
+A key point: Replacing iBGP with the OpenFlow protocol

 There are proposed enhancements to the Routing Control Platform by replacing iBGP with the OpenFlow protocol, providing additional capabilities beyond next-hop forwarding.
 This may be useful for a BGP-free edge core and will be addressed later.
 The following discusses the original Routing Control Platform proposed by Princeton University and AT&T Labs-Research.